graphql-mocks/graphql-mocks/packages/docs/docs/paper/introducing-paper.md

 GraphQL Paper is a flexible in-memory store based on a provided GraphQL Schema.

+In testing and development it is handy to have a store that reflects the current state of the world, handles connections between data, and updates via mutations.
+While GraphQL Paper integrates well with the rest of `graphql-mocks`, it can also be used on its own.

 ## ✨ Features

 * Built and based on GraphQL
-* Works without graphql-mocks with support for the official default GraphQL resolvers
+* Works without `graphql-mocks` with support for the official default GraphQL resolvers
 * Written in TypeScript
 * Support and integration with `graphql-mocks`
 * Support for relationships and connections between types